Extending Partial Representations of Circle Graphs: Structure of Representations of Maximal Splits

 Now, we want to investigate the opposite relation.
-Namely, what can one say about a representation from the structure of a split?
+Namely, what can one say about a representation from the structure of a maximal split?
 Suppose that $x$ and $y$ are two long vertices.
 We want to know the properties of $x$ and $y$ which force every representation $\calR$ to have a subword $\gamma_i$ of $\gamma$ containing both $x$ and $y$.

-We define a relation $\sim$ on $A \cup B$ where $x \sim y$ means that $x$ and $y$ has to be placed in the same subword $\gamma_i$ of $\gamma$.
-This relation is given by two conditions: \begin{packed_head_enum}{(C1)} \item[(C1)] Lemma~\ref{lem:group_ordering}(c) states that if $xy \notin E(G)$, then $x \sim y$, i.e., if $x$ and $y$ are placed in different subwords, then $C_x$ intersects $C_y$. \item[(C2)] Lemma~\ref{lem:short_vertex_paths} gives $x \sim y$ when $x$ and $y$ are connected by a non-trivial path with all the inner vertices in $\short(A) \cup \short(B)$. \end{packed_head_enum} Let us take the transitive closure of $\sim$, which we denote by $\sim$ thereby slightly abusing the notation.
+Inspired by Naji~\cite[Section IV.4]{N85}, we define a symmetric relation $\sim$ on $A \cup B$ where $x \sim y$ means that $x$ and $y$ must occur in the same subword $\gamma_i$ of $\gamma$.
+This relation is given by two conditions: \begin{packed_head_enum}{(C1)} \item[(C1)] Lemma~\ref{lem:group_ordering}(c) states that if $xy \notin E(G)$, then $x \sim y$, i.e., if $x$ and $y$ are placed in different subwords, then $C_x$ intersects $C_y$.
+In particular, $x\sim x$. \item[(C2)] Lemma~\ref{lem:short_vertex_paths} gives $x \sim y$ when $x$ and $y$ are connected by a non-trivial path with all the inner vertices in $\short(A) \cup \short(B)$. \end{packed_head_enum} Let us take the transitive closure of $\sim$, which we denote by $\sim$ thereby slightly abusing the notation.
 Thus, we obtain an equivalence relation $\sim$ on $A\cup B$.
 Notice that every equivalence class of $\sim$ is either fully contained in $A$ or in $B$.
-For the graph in Fig.~\ref{fig:split_representations}, the relation $\sim$ has four equivalence classes $A_1$, $A_2$, $B_1$ and $B_2$.
+Figure~\ref{fig:split_representations} on right shows schematically a situation in which the relation $\sim$ has four equivalence classes $A_1$, $A_2$, $B_1$ and $B_2$.